TDuckAn/TDuckAn/README.md

 ## About

-I'm **Ân** — a software developer based in **Vietnam 🇻🇳**, focused on building real software across different domains.
+I'm **Ân**, a developer based in **Vietnam 🇻🇳** with a background rooted in business analysis and full-stack development.

-I work across web, backend, and system-level problems.
-Rather than specializing narrowly, I invest in the ability to pick up new tools quickly, understand problems deeply, and ship working software.
+My strength is figuring out *what* needs to be built and *why* — breaking down requirements, researching unfamiliar domains, and translating them into a working technical plan.
+That research habit is what lets me move across web, backend, and system-level work instead of staying locked into one narrow stack.

-I use AI as a structured development partner — for architecture planning, debugging, code review, and accelerating learning.
-The goal is always to think more clearly, not less.
+On the implementation side, I use AI tools as part of my normal workflow — the same way I'd use documentation, Stack Overflow, or a senior teammate.
+I can read, review, and reason about code even when I didn't type every line myself, and I don't ship anything I don't understand.
+The thinking, the research, and the decisions are mine; AI just speeds up the parts that would otherwise slow me down.

-> *"The best engineers are not defined by one field, but by how fast they learn and how well they adapt."*
+I'm currently looking for **remote roles with international teams**, where the work itself matters more than geography.

 <br/>